axept/prejss/README.md

 Fast, scoped, Component-friendly and fully customized PostCSS-to-JSS adapter which uses [Tagged Template literals](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Template_literals) (a recent addition to JavaScript/ES6).

-Looks like "drop-in replacement" for your CSS/SCSS/LESS/CSS Modules/Stylus to use it as JSS  "on-the-fly".
+Looks like "drop-in replacement" for styles in CSS/SCSS/LESS/CSS Modules/Stylus to use it as JSS  "on-the-fly".

-The shortest way to get high-optimized Critical CSS for isomorphic applications.
-Fits good for Single Page Applications.
+The shortest way to get high-optimized Critical CSS for isomorphic applications, but fits good for Single Page Applications.

 Improves productivity and reduces cognitive loading.

 Supports: